Pound sterling: 1976 sterling crisis

 James Callaghan became Prime Minister in 1976.
 He was immediately told the economy was facing huge problems, according to documents released in 2006 by the National Archives.
 The effects of the failed Barber Boom and the 1973 oil crisis were still being felt, with inflation rising to nearly 27% in 1975.
 Financial markets were beginning to believe the pound was overvalued, and in April that year The Wall Street Journal advised the sale of sterling investments in the face of high taxes, in a story that ended with "goodbye, Great Britain.
 It was nice knowing you".
-At the time the UK Government was running a budget deficit, and the Labour government at the time's strategy emphasised high public spending.
+At the time the UK Government was running a budget deficit, and the Labour government's strategy emphasised high public spending.
 Callaghan was told there were three possible outcomes: a disastrous free fall in sterling, an internationally unacceptable siege economy, or a deal with key allies to prop up the pound while painful economic reforms were put in place.
-The US Government feared the crisis could endanger NATO and the European Economic Community (EEC), and in light of this the US Treasury set out to force domestic policy changes.
+The US Government feared the crisis could endanger NATO and the European Economic Community (EEC), and in light of this, the US Treasury set out to force domestic policy changes.
 In November 1976, the International Monetary Fund (IMF) announced the conditions for a loan, including deep cuts in public expenditure.